 FREE EBOOK SERIES!
 5 SECRETS FOR FOOLPROOF VEGAN DESERTS

 Step 2 – Simmer the jam.
-Place the saucepan over medium heat and bring the mixture to a gentle boil, stirring occasionally.
+Place the saucepan over medium-low heat and bring the mixture to a gentle boil, stirring occasionally.
 Reduce the heat to low and let the figs simmer for about 45-60 minutes, or until the mixture thickens and reaches a jam-like consistency.
 Stir occasionally to prevent sticking.

 Step 3 – Add the pectin (optional).
 If using pectin for a firmer consistency, sprinkle it over the simmering fig mixture and continue to cook for an additional 2-3 minutes, stirring constantly.